Waupie/operativ-system/README.md

 "sudo dmesg" / "sudo dmesg | tail" to print terminal with either all or the end of the prints(tail for smaller prints)

-"sudo rmmod my_module" to unload the module
+"sudo rmmod my_module" to unload the module (do make clean aswell)

+"make clean" clean